Few clues on timing of QE3 reduction in U.S. Fed minutes

 "At the same time, a few others pointed to the contingent plan that had been articulated on behalf of the committee the previous month, and suggested that it might soon be time to slow somewhat the pace of purchases as outlined in that plan."

+After June's policy meeting, Fed Chairman Ben Bernanke told a news conference the central bank expected to start reducing its bond purchases later this year, with an eye toward halting them altogether by mid-2014.

-Long-dated U.S. government bond yields rose after the minutes were released, while stocks were volatile.
+U.S. stocks fell to session lows after the minutes were released while long-dated U.S. government bond yields rose.
 The dollar gained against the yen and euro.

-In June, Chairman Ben Bernanke sparked an abrupt bond selloff when he said the Fed expected to trim QE3 later this year and to halt it by mid-2014.
-In recent days, currencies from India to Indonesia have tumbled as investors fear tighter Fed policy will starve emerging markets of investment.

-The minutes on Wednesday appeared crafted to avoid such a reaction, and to give policymakers as much leeway as possible on when to act.

 Policymakers have pledged to keep rates near zero at least until the unemployment rate falls to 6.5 percent, provided inflation remains under control.

-The minutes showed that several policymakers were willing to consider lowering the 6.5 percent threshold if they determined that an even easier policy stance was needed.
+The minutes showed that several policymakers were willing to consider lowering that threshold if they determined that an even easier policy stance was needed.
 Still, a few worried changing the threshold could cause it to be viewed as a moveable goalpost, which could undermine its effectiveness.

 In the end, the Fed made no formal policy change after its July meeting, saying in a statement on July 31 that the U.S. economy continues to need support.

-"Using (the word) 'several' allows the market to interpret this as a large swath of the FOMC being fairly insensitive to what investors have felt has been a large rise in rates," Tipp said.

-Also in July, Fed policymakers discussed a new tool to help manage an eventual retreat from its current loose monetary policy, helping the central bank drain cash from the banking system and maintain short-term rate targets. <ID:L2N0GM1G0>

-(Reporting by Jonathan Spicer and Steven C. Johnson; Editing by Chizu Nomiyama and Krista Hughes)
+(Reporting by Jonathan Spicer and Steven C. Johnson; Editing by Chizu Nomiyama)